-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

 “Why did he do that?
 Because there is no analogous event to this one in the 40-plus years that I have served here.
 There has never been a case like this,” he said.

-“This is about…a member…threatening and showing the killing of a member of this House,” Mr Hoyer continued.
+“This is about … a member … threatening and showing the killing of a member of this House,” Mr Hoyer continued.
 He then directed a question to his colleagues on the Republican side of aisle: “Can’t that appall you?
 Even that act?
 Do you have no shame?”

-“No one, Democrat or Republican, ought to be allowed to engage in the promotion of violence against a fellow member…because we know with the glorification and promotion of violence…piercing tweets become sharp knives, words bring out firearms, and cartoon killing begets real-life bloodshed,” he said.
+“No one, Democrat or Republican, ought to be allowed to engage in the promotion of violence against a fellow member ... because we know with the glorification and promotion of violence … piercing tweets become sharp knives, words bring out firearms, and cartoon killing begets real-life bloodshed,” he said.

 Join our new commenting forum